DUI Charges in California

 If you have been arrested for DUI, contact our firm and schedule a case review now!

 Review the provided list below for pertinent information.
 If you have more questions or concerns regarding the law, your case, and your potential DUI conviction, contact one of our attorneys from the Law Office of Peacock & Le Beau.
-As 2 of the 351 criminal law specialists in the state, you can have confidence in our abilities to form you a comprehensive and solid defense case.

 California DUI Statute Overview